Processing

 ...

-Table 3: Noticeable changes to the labels of agricultural remedies between the WHO recommended classification of pesticides by hazard and the GHS.
+Table 3: Noticeable changes to the labels of agricultural remedies between the WHO recommended classification of pesticides by hazard and the GHS

-WHO recommended classification of pesticides by hazard GHS
+WHO recommended classification of pesticides by hazard

-The acute toxicity of the active ingredient(s) is used to classify the remedy.
-All ingredients in the formulation are used to classify the remedy.
+• The acute toxicity of the active ingredient(s) is used to classify the remedy.

-Only acute toxicity is considered.
-Acute toxicity is considered along with chronic toxicity, as well as other health hazards, physical hazards and environmental hazards.
+• Acute toxicity is considered along with chronic toxicity, as well as other health hazards, physical hazards and environmental hazards.

-Only oral and dermal exposure is considered for acute toxicity.
-Apart from oral and dermal exposure, exposure by inhalation is also considered for acute toxicity.
+• Apart from oral and dermal exposure, exposure by inhalation is also considered for acute toxicity.

-A colour band with precautionary pictograms and a word describing the acute toxicity of the product is included on the front panel of the label to communicate the potential hazards associated with the remedy.
-Hazard pictograms, hazard statements, precautionary statements and a signal word is used to communicate the potential hazards associated with the remedy.
+• Hazard pictograms, hazard statements, precautionary statements and a signal word is used to communicate the potential hazards associated with the remedy.

 CHANGES TO THE SAFETY DATA SHEET